Code-Institute-Submissions/Interactive-Front-End-Development-Milestone-Project/README.md

 ### The viewer would be visiting my site if they are:

-Looking to play a simple, memory matching game.
+Looking to play a simple, memory matching game and looking to have a seemless, glitchless experience.
 The website does not feature any other games.

 ### The website can help to achieve that because: